joostvanwollingen/gitbook/cypressio.md

 #### Exercices

-* Zoek naar "G.I.
-Joe: The Rise Of Cobra" en vind het budget van de film in de product specificaties
+* Search for "G.I.
+Joe: The Rise Of Cobra" and find the budget of the movie in the product specifcations
-* Gebruik het categorie menu om te navigeren naar Juwelen & Accessoires / Modeaccessoires / Zonnebrillen
+* Use the category menu to navigate to "Juwelen & Accessoires / Modeaccessoires / Zonnebrillen"-page
-* Vind op de [keuken apparaten pagina](https://www.bol.com/nl/m/elektronica/keukenapparaten/index.html) de verschillen als je de landvoorkeur wisselt van Nederland naar België
+* Find the differences on the [kitchen appliances page](https://www.bol.com/nl/m/elektronica/keukenapparaten/index.html) when you switch the country from Netherlands to Belgium

 ---